Antoine Cassar

 Antoine Christopher A. F. Cassar (born 1978 in London) is a Maltese poet and translator.
+His book-length poem Erbgħin Jum (Forty Days, Ede, 2017) was awarded the National Book Prize in 2018, and shortlisted for the European Poet of Freedom award, based in Gdańsk, Poland.
+Passaport, a protest poem about borders nested inside a love poem to humanity as a naturally migrating species, has been published in over a dozen languages, and adapted for the theatre in Europe, the Americas and Australia.
 In September 2009, his multilingual poem Merħba was the Grand Prize winner of the United Planet Writing Contest.

 Personal life

 Cassar was born in London to Maltese parents.
 He lived in Spain, Italy, and Luxembourg.

 Works

 Cassar's work deals with themes of language, maps and borders.

 Passport (2009) is a poem published in a mock-passport form addressing themes of migration and nationhood.
 It was translated into nine languages, with proceeds donated to refugee charities around the world.